Home » Parent PLUS Loans

 5. Choose your final servicer.

-6. Choose a fixed repayment plan.
+6. Choose an income-driven repayment plan.

 Provide a copy of your income documentation.
 Upload this completed application and your income documentation to your servicer's online portal (document uploads), or mail it to them.